benyakirten/translation-website/README.md

 > 3. Added text underneath the link pictures on the About page for phone displays (since they cannot hover elements)
 > 4. Added a few fun hover animations for the main bar
 > 5. Added an API route for retrieving the data as JSON.
 Details of how to use it are above under API Requests.
+3/1/2021:
+> 1. Yes, I really forgot to put an alt caption on the logo image of the header.
+Changed a transform-origin to left instead of 0 0